 The old media institutions of television and newspaper have seen their once-loyal audiences fractured by the Internet, and the job market for newsroom-based positions has declined.
 What does today’s journalist need to know?
-How can students earning a journalism degree prepare themselves for what's to come?
+How can students who have added a journalism emphasis to their degree program prepare themselves for what's to come?
 It’s a mix of new skills and traditional tools.
 Journalism students and grads looking for career opportunities might want to consider these top tips and non-newsroom careers in order to fully utilize their degree.

 Top 6 Tips for Aspiring Journalists